-Spotify and Hulu Team Up To Offer Discount Bundle for Students
+Spotify And Hulu Team Up To Offer Discount Bundle For Students

 Undergraduate students can now purchase a package from Spotify that includes the music streaming service and Hulu for a discounted price.

-The package offers both the movie and music streaming service for a fraction of the price.
-It’s $4.99 for U.S. undergraduate students according to Reuters.
+The package offers both the movie and music streaming service for a fraction of the cost.
+It’s $4.99 for U.S. undergraduate students, according to Reuters.

 The services teamed up to try to reach a younger audience of consumers who prefer cheaper alternatives to their entertainment.